qaws01395/react-tetris/README.md

 ### Known issue
 I'm new to React and am learning through practice.
 Hopefully I could sovle these bugs soon.
 Feel free to help if you can fix the bug.
-1. There is a bug where you hit space, the block push to the bottom and disappear.
-I have no idea why this happen.
-2. When the new block is generated, it overlays the blocks that are on the higher location.
+1. When the new block is generated, it overlays the blocks that are on the higher location.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).